 Retailers need a partner with technological expertise to fast-track the fulfillment process and make it more convenient for retailers and customers alike.
 To achieve this, retailers can partner with a 3PL using advanced technologies to smooth out the entire fulfillment process.
-That is, they should use artificial intelligence, business intelligence and transportation management systems (TMS) to more effectively manage every movement of inventory.
+That is, they should use machine learning, business intelligence and transportation management systems (TMS) to more effectively manage every movement of inventory.

 From there, 3PLs with real-time truck tracking applications allow customers to pinpoint the exact location of their orders.
 Leveraging text messaging, this technology can prompt customers with tips on how to prepare for their deliveries and give up-to-the-minute data on when an order will arrive.
-Without this technology, customers are often tethered to long delivery windows.
+Without this last mile delivery tracking, shoppers are often tethered to long delivery windows.
 By investing in technology, 3PLs prove to retailers and their customers that their time matters.

 They don’t practice sustainability.